gdlg-ai/Epoch/docs/architecture.md

 - ollama: prepared but disabled for now (enable in compose as needed)

 Next Steps
-- Replace JSONL with a vector DB (e.g., ChromaDB/Weaviate)
+- Replace JSONL with a vector DB (start with ChromaDB adapter; consider Weaviate later)
 - Add ASR pipeline (Whisper/faster-whisper) and VAD
 - Add VLM intake (e.g., LLaVA/Qwen-VL) for images → text memory
 - Introduce a prompt/RAG layer using local LLMs via Ollama